V-Squared/V-Squared.github.io/plan/flow/publishing/markdown-markup.md

 ## Staying in the Zone

-Once you're comfortable with its syntax and capabilities Markdown enables you, the author, to write in an environment as free as possible from distractions which disrupt your train-of-thought and pull you out of "the zone".
-The goal is to maximize your creative potential by minimizing interruptions.
+Markdown, once you're comfortable with its syntax and capabilities, enables you, the author, to write in an environment as free as possible from distractions and train-of-thought interrupting actions that can pull you out of "the zone".

 ## Markdown vs Markup

 Markdown and Markup may sound like polar opposites, but the reality is that their relationship is more like parent/child.
-The purpose for both is to facilitate the formatting of web documents.
+The purpose for both is to facilitate the formatting of documents.
 Editors of print publications used to physically go through text and annotate (mark up) to indicate where the printers should employ, for example, **bold** or *italic* text.
 Markup has become the generic term for a language that is used as a shorthand to describe these types of formatting.
 Markdown, which was initially created by Mark Gruber of Daring Fireball, is one of several specific markup languages, each of which have their own simple syntax.
 Markdown is the markup language of choice for such sites as [Stack Exchange](http://stackexchange.com/) , [GitHub](https://github.com/), and [reddit](https://www.reddit.com/).

 Markdown also enables the administrators of web sites to allow users fairly wide latitude in formatting their own submissions, comments, etc. while limiting the site's vulnerabilities to incursions such as Cross Site Security (XXS) attacks.

 ## Markdown Dialects

-Other dialects of Markdown include Maruku, PHP Markdown Extra and Pandoc.
+Other dialects of Markdown include [MultiMarkdown](https://en.wikipedia.org/wiki/MultiMarkdown) , [Markdown Extra](https://en.wikipedia.org/wiki/Markdown_Extra)  and [Pandoc](https://en.wikipedia.org/wiki/Pandoc) .

 ### Original Markdown

 John Gruber's overarching goal in creating Markdown was to create a tool that would make it "easy to read, write, and edit prose" for the web.
 He drew the distinction between HTML as a *publishing* format and Markdown as a *writing* format.
 As a consequence, he limited Markdown's formatting syntax to issues that can be addressed in plain text.

 For any markup that is not covered by the Markdown syntax, you can simply embed HTML tags directly in the text.
-The only restriction to this is that block-level HTML elements (&lt;form&gt;, &lt;p&gt;, &lt;section&gt;, etc.) must be separated from surrounding content by blank lines, and the start and end tags of the block should not be indented with either tabs or spaces.
+The only restriction to this is that block-level HTML elements must be separated from surrounding content by blank lines, and the start and end tags of the block should not be indented with either tabs or spaces.

 ### GitHub Flavored Markdown